 Thank you very much for accepting me to … College.
 I was thrilled to get my acceptance letter a few weeks ago.
 I am reaching out with the hopes that I might be considered for additional financial support. … is absolutely my first choice school, and I am trying my best to make it more affordable for me and my parents.
 If I do not receive additional financial support I will be unable to attend … .
 With that being said, I have a few recent details about myself to share that were not on my application that I hope will influence your decision to extend to me further financial support.

 One significant event that speaks to my character and potential is that in January I received from the Boy Scouts of America the “XXXXX award” (attached).
 The award was given for service “above and beyond.”
-Receiving this award was a complete surprise, and I appreciate it because in my three years working there I have helped countless scouts achieve their first few scout ranks and complete multiple merit badges.
+Receiving this award was a complete surprise!
+I appreciate it because during my three years working there I have helped countless scouts achieve their first few scout ranks and complete multiple merit badges.
 Over the years my directors have increasingly sought my perspective on the value of newer staff members and asked my opinion on new program ideas.

 A second factor that I hope you will consider is that since December I have been working 16-20 hours per week at a local restaurant.
 While putting in these hours I have maintained my grade point average and continued my involvement in my high school’s musical and theatre programs.
 I am saving half of my earnings to contribute to college tuition.
 Last week, my manager sat me down for my three-month review, and I was proud to see that he had given me top marks in every area.
 I was even given a raise.